May 26-27, 2025 | ALL DAY

 The annual U of T Microbiology and Infectious Diseases Research Days return on May 26 and May 27.

-On day 1 (May 26) we highlight the exciting reseach done by our trainee community through the featured trainee talks and flash talks.
+On day 1 (May 26), we highlight the exciting research done by our trainee community through the featured trainee talks and flash talks.
 This year's presenters include our 2025 EPIC Future Leaders Prize recipients- Patrick Budylowski, Ashley Campbell and James Zhu.
 Other trainee talks and poster presentations will be selected by a peer committee from submitted abstracts.
-Abstract submissions open on April 9!

-Day 2 (May 27) features an invited keynote presentation, faculty talks and a poster and networking session.
-Our faculty speakers come from three faculties and three hospital partners, including two newly appointed faculty members to present on topics from engineering and clinical research to public health.
+Day 2 also features talks highlighting the research programs of some of the faculty who have joined the EPIC community within the last 5 years.
+The speakers come from three faculties and four hospital partners, including two newly appointed faculty members to present on topics from engineering and clinical research to public health.

 • Aereas Aung (Institute of Biomedical Engineering, Faculty of Applied Science and Engineering, U of T)